zobornost/Dendron/notes/unholy.rules.heroic.md

 |       | - Fail.                                            |
 | 15+   | Succeed.                                           |

-When you _duck and dodge_ to try to evade danger roll 1D20 and add your DEX.
+When you to try to evade danger by ducking, docking, rolling, balancing, or otherwise moving quickly or carefully roll 1D20 and add your DEX.

 | Roll  | Result                                     |
 |-------|--------------------------------------------|